-A deal usually has several parts: the hatching of the idea by one party, then its conceptual embrace by the other side, and finally – the closing.
-The first two phases of a transaction or sales cycle are much easier than closing a sales deal in most cases.
+A deal usually has several parts: the hatching of the idea by one party, its conceptual embrace by the other side and finally the closing.
+In most cases, the first two phases of a transaction or sales cycle are much easier than closing a sales deal.

-Create a sense of urgency: Sometimes the person on the other end of the deal will be happy to close it – when they can get around to it.
+Create a sense of urgency: Sometimes the person on the other end of the deal will be happy to close it, when they can get around to it.
 Timing may be much more important to you.
-So if necessary, you want to create a sense of urgency to get their commitment, and that may require some final concessions to refocus their attention.
-This may involve offering a 2% greater discount, net-30 terms instead of net-10 requirements, or offering a two-year service agreement instead of one-year coverage.
+If necessary, you want to create a sense of urgency to get their commitment, and that may require some final concessions to refocus their attention.
+This may involve offering a 2 percent greater discount, net-30 terms instead of net-10 requirements, or offering a two-year service agreement instead of one-year coverage.
 You’ll know what it takes.

-Use the threat of competition: Unfortunately, in order to get the other side to close, sometimes an entrepreneur will have to get them to understand that if they don’t do the deal with you, you’ll do the deal with someone else.
+Use the threat of competition: Unfortunately, in order to get the other side to close, sometimes an entrepreneur will have to state that if they don’t do the deal with you, you’ll do the deal with someone else.
 Sometimes this involves bluffing, sometimes enhancing the appeal of what you’re offering.
 But if you can convince the target of your deal making that you’re doing something that’s going to become powerful, everybody wants a piece of that.

 Be prepared to not close: The reality is that most deals don’t close, if you measure by the number of potential relationships and transactions that your company pursues.
-Something happens.
-There isn’t a fit.
-The timing isn’t right.
+Something happens, there isn’t a fit or the timing isn’t right.
 You must disdain losing any deal and fight hard to land every last one.
-But you also need to be sober about the percentages – so you can raise them.
+But you also need to be sober about the percentages so you can raise them.

 Of course, every deal worth its salt must not be lopsided – it should stem either from mutual compromise or a true “win-win” scenario.
 And empathy goes a long way.

-Here’s how Raymond Gunn, managing partner of entrepreneurial consultant Wingspan Partners, in Shelby, Michigan, and a veteran closer, views these issues:
+Here’s how Raymond Gunn, managing partner of entrepreneurial consultant Wingspan Partners, in Shelby, Mich., and a veteran closer, views these issues:

 - “Tricks aren’t good: If you need them, you’re not in position to close anyway.
 Create true value.
 That’s what will help you sell faster at the price you want.”

-The last thing you want to have happen is see your hard work throughout the sales cycle come to naught – so learning the sales techniques you need to become a more effective sales closer is vital.
-Closing is like eating your spinach – it’s something you may hate to do, but doing it well can be the strength of your business-development efforts.
+The last thing you want to have happen is to see your hard work throughout the sales cycle come to naught, so learning the sales techniques you need to become a more effective sales closer is vital.
+Closing is like eating your spinach.
+It’s something you may hate to do, but doing it well can be the strength of your business-development efforts.